 The University of South-Eastern Norway covers the cost of the open access publishing of journal articles, books and book chapters.

 To get support the following criteria must be met.

 4.1.1.
 Journal articles

 1) Support is given to cover the publication fees for peer-reviewed articles in pure Open Access journals, "Gold Open Access".
 The article must have a Creative Commons license.
 No support is given to articles in hybrid journals.

-2) The applicant must be the corresponding author and be affiliated with the University College of Southeast Norway through employment or as a student.
+2) The applicant must be the corresponding author and be affiliated with the University of South-Eastern Norway through employment or as a student.
 The corresponding author means the author responsible for the submission and follow-up of the article through the publishing process.
 The author must credit USN in the article.

 3) Support is only given to cover the publishing costs (APC - Article Processing Charges) for

 articles that are accepted for publication.
 Normally, the entire publication fee is covered.
 Support is not given to cover the costs of colour printing, additional illustrations and the like.